-You can sample water obtained from a depth of 200 meters in the pavilion at the center of which stands the statue of a bear whose head is crowned by a bowl with a small fountain.
-The walls of the pavillion are adorned with information about the composition of the water and testimonials about its use.
+You can try the water from a depth of 200 meters in the pavilion, in the center of which there is a statue of a bear.
+His head is crowned with a bowl with a small fountain.
+The walls are covered with notices with information about the composition of water and indications for its use.

-Among the biologically-active microelements found in this water, there is iron, arsenic, bromine, iodine, copper, manganese, zinc, lead, lithium and so on.
-The concentration of arsenic initially exceeded permissible limits, but the chemical laboratories of the Sochi Research Institute of Health Resort Medicine and Physiotherapy discovered a method of reducing the concentration of arsenic through the partial degassing of narzan water (the volatilization of a certain amount of free acid).
-This is how bottled mineral water has been obtained, which can be purchased in Sochi’s shops.
+Among the biologically active microelements found in the water there are iron, arsenic, bromine, iodine, copper, manganese, zinc, lead, lithium, etc. At first, the concentration of arsenic exceeded the permissible norms, but in the chemical laboratories of the Sochi research Institute of balneology and physiotherapy, a method was discovered to reduce the concentration of arsenic by partial degassing of Narzan (volatilization of a certain amount of free acid).
+This is how they obtained table water, which canbe purchased in in Sochi stores.

 territory of Sochi National Park (Plot No. 56, block 10).
 In order to get to

 it, you need to get to the stop Chvizhepse by bus number 135 from Adler, or

 number 105 and 186 from Sochi (or independently to Medvezhy Corner (Bear